Ufa train disaster

-The Ufa train disaster was a railway accident that occurred on 4 June 1989, in Iglinsky District, Bashkir ASSR, Russian SFSR, Soviet Union, when a gas pipe explosion killed 575 people and injured 800 more.
-It is the deadliest rail disaster during peacetime in Soviet/Russian history.
-This accident took place exactly a year after the 1988 Arzamas train disaster.
+The Ufa train disaster was a railway accident that occurred in the Iglinsky District of the Bashkir ASSR, Soviet Union on 4 June 1989, killing 575 people and injuring 800 more.
+It is the second-deadliest rail disaster in Soviet/Russian history after the 1944 Vereshchyovka train disaster, and the deadliest to occur during peacetime.

+An undetected gas leak from a damaged natural gas liquid pipeline and unique weather conditions caused a build-up of flammable gases in Iglinsky District and the surrounding area.
+Two passenger trains travelling on the Kuybyshev Railway triggered a gas explosion when sparks from overhead lines ignited a pocket of gas that formed on the railway line.
+Around one-third of the victims, many of whom were children, were killed by the explosion while the remainder died in hospital from severe burns and brain damage.

-The accident was named after Ufa, the largest city in the Bashkir ASSR, although it occurred about 75 km east of the city.
-An annual commemoration is usually held at the Ulu-Telyak station, near the disaster site; there is a memorial at the site.
+The accident was named after Ufa, the largest city in the Bashkir ASSR, although it occurred about 75 km east of the city near Ulu-Telyak.
+An annual commemoration is usually held at the Ulu-Telyak train station near the disaster site; there is a memorial at the site.
+It took place exactly a year after the 1988 Arzamas train disaster, another high-casualty train disaster in the Soviet Union.